ivancardozo11/SyncChimp/README.md

 * [Docker](https://docs.docker.com/engine/install/ubuntu/)
 * [Javascript](https://www.npmjs.com/package/javascript)

-# Dependencies description in this project
+# Dependencies description in this project:

+* Jest:
-* Jest: A testing library for JavaScript code.
+A testing library for JavaScript code.
 It will be used to write unit and integration tests to ensure the quality and correctness of the code in this project.

 * Morgan:
 A middleware that logs HTTP requests and responses for Node.js.
 It will be used to log incoming requests and responses in the server's console for debugging and monitoring purposes.